CameronCSS/CameronCSS/README.md

 ---
-A data expert who specializes in business analysis, complex visualizations, and telling stories with data.
+Data expert who specializes in business analysis, complex visualizations, and telling stories with data.

 <br>